rust-lang/rust/docs/dev/syntax.md

 ### Parsing Algorithm

-We use a boring hand-crafted recursive descent + pratt combination, with a special effort of continuting the parsing if an error is detected.
+We use a boring hand-crafted recursive descent + pratt combination, with a special effort of continuing the parsing if an error is detected.

 ### Parser Recap